Mahmud0808/Iconify/README.md

   - To report a bug, please navigate to the [Issues](https://github.com/Mahmud0808/Iconify/issues/new/choose) section.
 Create a new issue and ensure you select the `Bug Report` template.
 Provide as much detailed information as possible, including steps to reproduce the bug and any relevant error messages or screenshots.
 - How do I request a new feature?
   - If you have a feature request, please go to the [Issues](https://github.com/Mahmud0808/Iconify/issues/new/choose) section.
 Create a new issue and choose the `Feature Request` template.
 Be sure to include comprehensive details about the desired feature, its potential benefits, and any other relevant information that can assist in understanding and evaluating the request.
-- How can I donate to this project?
+- Where can I make a donation?
-  - At present, I do not accept any form of donation.
-This project is purely a personal endeavor undertaken during my leisure time.
-Additionally, I prefer to maintain the freedom of releasing future updates without any obligations associated with accepting donations.
+  - The preferred and designated means for donating to the project's developer is via the "[Buy me a coffee](https://www.buymeacoffee.com/DrDisagree)" page.

 # ❤ Credits